jonesdwill/Quantum-Sandbox/README.md

       - Want to adapt to graph theory to solve other problems such as travelling salesman.
  - **Cryptography**: Implementation of Shor's algorithm to factorise 15 on QC.

+## Dependencies
+If you want to use any of the Scripts or packages in this repo I reccomend setting up a virtual environment to use as your interpreter.
+To do this:
+`
+:: Create virtual environment
+python -m venv venv

+:: Activate the virtual environment venv\Scripts\activate

+:: Install dependencies
+pip install -r requirements.txt
+`

 ## References